alttch/eva3/doc/quickstart.rst

 Building a very simple Human-Machine Interface
 ==============================================

-Interfaces and combined API for 3rd-party applications in EVA ICS is provided by :doc:`/sfa/sfa`.
+Interfaces and combined API for 3rd-party applications in EVA ICS are provided by :doc:`/sfa/sfa`.

 Check that SFA has all states from UC: